Suez Canal: Receding Red Sea and the dwindling Nile

 The Red Sea is believed by some historians to have gradually receded over the centuries, its coastline slowly moving southward away from Lake Timsah and the Great Bitter Lake.
 Coupled with persistent accumulations of Nile silt, maintenance and repair of Ptolemy's canal became increasingly cumbersome over each passing century.

 Two hundred years after the construction of Ptolemy's canal, Cleopatra seems to have had no west–east waterway passage, because the Pelusiac branch of the Nile, which fed Ptolemy's west–east canal, had by that time dwindled, being choked with silt.
 In support of this contention one can note that in 31 BCE, during a reversal of fortune in Mark Antony's and Cleopatra's war against Octavian, she attempted to escape Egypt with her fleet by raising the ships out of the Mediterranean and dragging them across the isthmus of Suez to the Red Sea.
 Then, according to Plutarch, the Arabs of Petra attacked and burned the first wave of these ships and Cleopatra abandoned the effort.
 (Modern historians, however, maintain that her ships were burned by the enemy forces of Malichus I.)

-Old Cairo to the Red Sea
+Cairo to the Red Sea

+The ancient canal was re-excavated by Roman emperor Trajan in the first century AD, who named it Amnis Traianus after himself.
+He reportedly moved its mouth on the Nile further south, at the site of what is now Old Cairo.
+By the time of the Arab conquest in 641 AD, this canal had fallen out of use.
+The commander of the Muslim force, Amr ibn al-As, ordered that it be restored so as to improve connections between Egypt and Medina, the Muslim capital at the time.
+The Muslim canal was excavated further north from Trajan's canal, joining the Nile close to what is now the Sayyida Zaynab neighbourhood of Cairo.
+This canal reportedly ended near modern Suez.
+The site of the former Roman channel near the Nile was absorbed into the new city of Fustat.